kolenaIO/kolena/docs/automations/set-up-natural-language-search.md

 ## Conclusion

-In this tutorial, we learned how to extract and upload vector embeddings over your image data.
+In this tutorial, we learned how to extract and upload vector embeddings over your image data automatically and manually.

 ## FAQ